tantalim/tantalim-docs/docs/tables.md

 The name of the column in the database.

+#### dataType
+Optional parameter that describes the type of column this represents.
+Defaults to String if not specified.
+Refer to [Data Types](datatypes) for more information.

 #### required

 Optional, Boolean value if the column is required.
 Defaults to `false`.